Sanganu/Edutrack/README.md

 email: 'myemail@yahoo.com'
 password: welcome

+The  teacher can create a batch and add students to the batch.
+The Credentials used at the time of student creation - determines the student login credetials:

+Username: <Firstletter of firstname><all characters of lastname>
+Password: <first 3 character of phone number and full firstname>

+Email, Username and password are Case-sensitive

 Student's Login:

+Example:

+The Student details entered:
-Email: snajana@gmail.com
+Email: sanjana@gmail.com
 First name: sana
 LastName: krithik
 phonenumber: 303-444-555s

+Login Credentials:
 Username: skrithik
 Password:303sana

-Username: <Firstletter of firstname><all characters of lastname>
-Password: <first 3 character of phone number and full firstname>

-Email, Username and password are Case-sensitive
+email: sanjana@gmail.com

 The Application is designed for Independant Tutors